JasonJiangTinkering/MyTurnFlutterWrapper/README.md

 # How to build into release files

 1. flutter build apk --release
-2. flutter build macos --release
-3. flutter build windows --release
+2. flutter build windows --release (Must be on a windows machine)
-4. flutter build linux --release
+3. flutter build linux --release (Must be on a linux machine)